 We tried to focus on the concerto, determined to stick it out to the end, and while we rallied just enough to do so--and while the night engendered a deeper appreciation of Vivaldi, great respect for the talent of the fine young musicians of the Collegium Ducale, and fond memories--in the end, we escaped the Palazzo delle Prigion just in time, sucking in the Adriatic-cooled evening air after the show as if we'd been holding our breath for the last 90 minutes.

-We were relieved not to have vomited to Vivaldi in Venice, and left wondering as we walked back across Piazza San Marco toward Locanda al Leon, now eager for a deep sleep (sleep in Venice, like everything else, is somehow sweeter), Is it possible that no one else even noticed that?
+We were relieved not to have vomited to Vivaldi in Venice, and left wondering as we walked back across Piazza San Marco toward Locanda al Leon, now eager for a deep sleep (sleep in Venice,

 For Americans, one of the most exciting things about European travel is that Europeans seem to experience their day-to-day lives in a much more sensory way than we do.
 The fresh produce markets, the wines tied inextricably to particular plots of land, the music, the cafes, the fashion, the food, the art, the grand public squares full of people savoring life and the quiet, narrow Medieval lanes where locals stroll every evening re-affirming their sense of place, of family, of home.
 The sights, sounds, feel and smells of Europe are a result of people soaking up life through every sense available to them, rich but real, simple but beautiful, and always in full color.
 Europe--and Italy, especially--is a place where even the foul odors come with a little more intensity and a little less shame.